Updated: Oct 11, 2022

-Children's natural disposition to wonder needs to be cultivated and encouraged if it is to flourish.
-Although there are wonderful teachers out there who inspire their pupils, the schools in general are not always a place for inquiry and wonder, but rather for repetition and boredom.
-Teachers give ready made answers that need to be memorised.
-Very often need for following the curriculum gets priority over the need for exploration and wonder of a child.
+Children's natural disposition to wonder needs to be cultivated and encouraged to flourish.
+Although there are wonderful teachers out there who inspire their pupils, schools in general are not always a place for inquiry and wonder, but rather for repetition and boredom.
+Teachers give ready-made answers that need to be memorised.
+Very often need to follow the curriculum gets priority over the need for exploration and wonder of a child.
 But there is a place for it somewhere else...

 Do you remember the story of Robin Hood?
 Was he a good person?
 Can a thief be a good person?
 What does it mean to be a good person?